shreyasdhuliya/Restaurant-Rating-prediction-onZomato/README.md

  #### Files
- `zomato_bangalore_report2.ipynb` - Jupyter notebook containing the systematic process for data exploration, pre-processing, training and predicting
+ `zomato_bangalore_report2.ipynb` - Jupyter notebook containing the systematic process for data exploration, pre-processing, training and predicting <br>

- `train.py` - Python code to train a neural network `predict.py` - Python code to process and predict input features for prediction `helper.py` - helper fucntions for pre-processing the data `visuals.py` - functions to visualize the columns of the restaurnt dataset
+ `train.py` - Python code to train a neural network <br>
+ `predict.py` - Python code to process and predict input features for prediction<br>
+ `helper.py` - helper fucntions for pre-processing the data `visuals.py` - functions to visualize the columns of the restaurnt dataset<br>

  #### Fnal Output